arnpal961/advance_lane_finding_p4/README.md

 ![Undistorted Test](./resources/undist_testimg.png)

 #### Applying gradient and color thresolding

-I used a combination of color and gradient thresholds to generate a binary image (thresholding steps at lines # through # in `another_file.py`).
-Here's an example of my output for this step.  (note: this is not actually from one of the test images)
+I used a combination of color and gradient thresholds to generate a binary image .

+        1. compute the scaled sobel with respect to x gradient then take a thresolding range b/w 20 and 100.
+        2. Take the saturation space by converting the image from RGB to HLS space .
+Then applied a thresolding range b/w 170 and 255.

 **Transformed image after applying gradient and color thresolding**
 ![Thresolded Image](./resources/trnsfrm.png)